-Elixir is a functional language that crosses many boundaries.
+Elixir is a rapidly growing FP language.
 With a syntax borrowing heavily from Ruby, a runtime that is on the Erlang BEAM, a macro system like that in Lisp and a streaming library like you might find in Haskell, Elixir borrows the best features from many environments.
+It’s no wonder that Elixir is one of the best paid languages in the world.

 In 2011, José Valim was working on a research project for Plataformatec.
-The long-time Ruby core team member wanted to build a language that was better at solving the problems we was finding at his consultancy.
+The long-time Ruby core team member wanted to build a language that was better at solving the problems he was solving at his consultancy.
 In 2014, the movement began to pick up steam, and the first ElixirConf was held in Austin, Texas.

 In 2015, the Phoenix web server began to pick up speed with the publishing of Programming Phoenix, and several shocking benchmarks showing Elixir’s incredible scalability.